Placement Years 2026/27: The Complete Guide

 The difference between a placement year that transforms your CV and one that was just a job often comes down to deliberate choices about how you use your time.
 Most of these cost nothing except intention.

-In your first week, write down three things you want to be able to say you've achieved by the time you leave.
-Not vague aspirations — specific, evidenceable outcomes.
+In your first week, write down three things you want to be able to say you have achieved by the time you leave.
+Not vague aspirations: specific, evidenceable outcomes.
 Share them with your manager.
-Having goals on paper gives you a reference point mid-year when the day-to-day absorbs your attention, and it demonstrates professional maturity that gets noticed.
+Having goals on paper gives you a reference point mid-year when the day-to-day absorbs your attention.

 Network across the organisation, not just your team

 Ask for 20-minute coffee chats with people in other departments.
 Attend cross-team meetings when invited.
 Volunteer for cross-functional projects.
-The professional value of a placement comes as much from the people you meet as from the work you do — and your network from this year will outlast any specific project.
+The professional value of a placement comes as much from the people you meet as from the work you do.

 Keep an achievement log every week

-Spend five minutes each Friday writing down what you worked on, what you delivered, and what you learned.
-By the end of the year you'll have a detailed record of your contributions — invaluable for your CV, for your university placement report, and for interview preparation when you return.
-If you don't write it down at the time, you'll forget most of it.
+Spend five minutes each Friday writing down what you worked on, what you delivered and what you learned.
+By the end of the year you will have a detailed record of your contributions: invaluable for your CV, your university placement report and interview preparation.
+If you do not write it down at the time, you will forget most of it.

-Ask for things — more responsibility, stretch projects, shadowing
+Ask for more responsibility, stretch projects and shadowing

 Placement students who get the most out of their year are the ones who actively ask for more.
 Volunteer for projects that stretch you.
-Ask if you can shadow someone in a role you're curious about.
-Propose a small improvement to a process you've spotted.
-Nobody will hand you these opportunities — but almost everyone will say yes if you ask for them.
+Ask if you can shadow someone in a role you are curious about.
+Propose a small improvement to a process you have spotted.
+Nobody will hand you these opportunities, but almost everyone will say yes if you ask.

-Request regular feedback — don't wait for a formal review
+Request regular feedback, not just a formal review

-Monthly or bi-monthly check-ins with your line manager where you explicitly ask "what am I doing well, and what should I do differently?" are far more useful than an end-of-year review when it's too late to act.
-Most managers won't offer this proactively.
-Ask for it, and then actually act on what you hear.
+Monthly or bi-monthly check-ins with your line manager where you explicitly ask 'what am I doing well and what should I do differently?' are far more useful than an end-of-year review when it is too late to act.
+Most managers will not offer this proactively.
+Ask for it and then act on what you hear.

 Connect on LinkedIn before you leave

-Send LinkedIn connection requests to every colleague, manager, and person you've met during the year before your last day.
+Send LinkedIn connection requests to every colleague, manager and person you have met during the year before your last day.
 Include a brief personalised note.
-This professional network — maintained lightly over the years — will be one of the most valuable things you take away from the placement.
-People move companies and carry their goodwill for colleagues with them.
+This professional network, maintained lightly over the years, will be one of the most valuable things you take away from the placement.

-Getting a return offer & what comes next
+Getting a return offer and what comes next

 How return offers typically work

 Most structured placement programmes have a formal process for extending graduate offers: a mid-placement review, an end-of-placement assessment or presentation, and a formal offer communicated before you leave or shortly after you return to university.
 Some employers make offers contingent on achieving a certain degree classification (typically 2:1).
-Clarify this process with your manager or HR contact at the six-month mark — you want to understand what's expected of you, not find out at the end.
+Clarify this process with your manager or HR contact at the six-month mark so you know what is expected of you.

-Not receiving a return offer doesn't mean your placement was a failure, or that you performed poorly.
-Companies downsize, graduate headcount gets cut, or roles don't exist in the area you worked.
-If you weren't offered a return role after a placement you performed well in, ask directly for an honest explanation and a strong reference.
-Your placement experience, achievements, and network are still yours — they remain on your CV and will carry significant weight in applications to other employers.
+Not receiving a return offer does not mean your placement was a failure, or that you performed poorly.
+Companies downsize, graduate headcount gets cut, or roles do not exist in the area you worked.
+If you were not offered a return role after a placement you performed well in, ask directly for an honest explanation and a strong reference.
+Your placement experience, achievements and network remain on your CV and will carry significant weight in applications to other employers.

 Returning to final year after placement